TheBlueDotGame/The-Accountant/docs/docs.md

 func Read(path string) (Configuration, error)
 ```

-Read reads the configuration  from the file and returns the MainYaml struct.
+Read reads the configuration from the file and returns the Configuration with set fields according to the yaml setup.

 # dataprovider